 Holidays are meant for you to take a break and get offline, but sometimes it’s inevitable that we still need to connect with people.
 I use my phone often to take pictures, share them with friends and families and post them online, so I always keep a portable charger as backup.

 Whether you’re a heavy phone user or not, carry along a portable charger today.
-I’ve been told by some backpacking friends that the EVA Hard Travel Case Power Bank is a good option for any travel.
+I’ve been told by some backpacking friends that the EVA Hard Travel Case Power Bank is a good option to include in your summer packing list.